 - Pour in olive oil and start your mixer with a dough hook attached.
 Gradually add water and continue kneading for 8 minutes with your mixer.

-- Place a pizza stone or a sturdy baking sheet in the middle of your oven and preheat oven to 550F or as high as it can go.
-Punch the dough lightly then take it out and cut into 4 equal parts, each part will roughly weighs 105g.
+- Place a baking stone or a sturdy baking sheet in the middle of your oven and preheat oven to 550F or as high as it can go.
+Punch the dough lightly, then take it out and cut it into four equal pieces, each roughly weighing 105g.

 - Place the rolled pita on a piece of paper kitchen towel, set aside covered with plastic wrap, and let it rest for 30 minutes.